sez11a/liferay-docs/discover/deployment/articles-dxp/01-installing-liferay/10-activating-liferay-dxp-using-lcs.markdown

       Token*.
     - **Existing token file, and changed selections of LCS services:**
       Regenerate the token by clicking *Regenerate Token*.
-Note that if you regenerate the token, all @product@ servers that currently use it will be disconnected from LCS and won't be able to reconnect until receiving the new token.
+Note that if you regenerate the token, all DXP servers that currently use it will be disconnected from LCS and won't be able to reconnect until receiving the new token.
     - **Existing token file, and no changes to selections of LCS services:** No